-- If the note head is open, it can have a stem or not stem.
+- If the note head is open, it can have a stem or no stem.
 It cannot have flags or beams.

 - If the note head is closed, it must have a stem.
 It can have flags or no flags.

 - Stems can go up on the right side of the note head or down on the left side of the note head.
 All else being equal, if the note is on or above the middle line, put the stem down; if the note is below the middle line, put the stem going up.
-(With beamed notes go off of the note furthest from the middle line.)
+(With beamed notes, use the direction you would use for the note furthest from the middle line.)